ideal-stingray/about/README.md

 tumblr (danmei sideblog): [mu-qingfang-stan-account](https://mu-qingfang-stan-account.tumblr.com)
 * svsss main; includes mxtx, 2ha/yuwu, devil venerable, misvil, and Other Small Fandoms of danmei novels i wish more people would read
 * reblog-heavy
-* i will attempt to tag spoilers for seven seas licensed novels from content that the 7s novels haven't gotten to but i will probably forget. sorry
+* i will attempt to tag spoilers (for english-licensed novels) for content that the official english releases haven't gotten to, but i will probably forget. sorry
 * however, i've committed to maintaining a consistent category tag for each cnovel/fandom, so blacklist at will

 tumblr (naruto/fic sideblog): [trans-girl-uchiha-itachi](https://trans-girl-uchiha-itachi.tumblr.com)